denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

          Name: !Sub ${Host}_attach
 ```

-It creates two seperate documents, one for attaching and another for detaching the `EBS` volume.
+It creates two seperate documents, one for attaching and another for detaching the `EBS` data volume.
 When these documents are executed, `SSM` runs the commands defined in the `runCommand` block on the targeted `EC2` instance.

 ## 3. Improved implementation based on feedback